galeone/postgres2node-orm/README.md

 Where `databaseDefinition.sql` is the schema dump and `outputdir` is an existing directory.

-It generates one file per table, in the current format: `table_name.ts` In addition, the script will create a outputdir/index.ts in which there are present the load call for each table and a module called `models` that contains all module definition as interface.
+It generates one file per table, in the current format: `table_name.ts` In addition, the script will create a outputdir/index.ts in which are present the load call for each table and a module called `models` that contains all module definitions as interface.

 The extension is for TypeScript file, but you can edit easily the script to generate .js files (and changing TypeScript closure `() => ` with  JavaScript closure`function ()`), and removing interfaces or adapt it in some way.